 A deep conditioning treatment or “gloss” in a salon 3 to 4 times a year is your best bet.
 If you want to do it yourself, try an old favorite, Alberto VO 5 hot oil (no, I’m not kidding)

-One of the best tips I know for how to make your hair shiny and smooth is to position the angle of your blow dryer just right.
-You want the hot air going DOWN the hair shaft (from root to tip) Pay attention next time.
-I bet you blow dry from the ends up, creating frizz and diminishing shine.
-Also sectioning your hair, like the pros do, will give you a way better result.
-It may take longer and a little practice but that is why your hair looks so shiny when you leave the salon.
+One of the best tips I know for making your hair shiny and smooth is to position the angle of your blow dryer just right.
+You want the hot air going DOWN the hair shaft (from root to tip).
+Pay attention next time.
+I bet you blow-dry from the ends up, creating frizz and diminishing shine.
+Also, sectioning your hair, as the pros do, will give you a way better result.
+It may take longer and a little practice, but that is why your hair looks so shiny when you leave the salon.

 A smoothing or shine product can really help.
 Only use a little, it goes a long way, and too much will weigh your hair down.
 Another way to make your hair shine…….?
 Go easy on the hair spray!

 A ceramic round brush when you blow-dry is great for smoothing hair and conducts heat better than a metal brush.
-A boar bristle hairbrush like a Mason Pearson, is the best brush on dry hair for distributing oil from scalp to ends, and it really smoothes the cuticle layer.
-Hairstylists swear by it to give your hair beautiful brilliance, (and there’s is no better brush for creating a smooth ponytail too.)
-As for hot irons, if you are one often to straighten or curl, it is really important to use a heat protecting spray on dry hair before you iron.
+A boar bristle hairbrush like a Mason Pearson is the best brush on dry hair for distributing oil from the scalp to ends, and it really smoothes the cuticle layer.
+Hairstylists swear by it to give your hair beautiful brilliance (and there’s no better brush for creating a smooth ponytail too.)
+As for hot irons, if you are one often to straighten or curl, it is essential to use a heat protecting spray on dry hair before you iron.

-Chris Maclachlan is a hairstylist and wardrobe consultant with over 15 years experience in the industry.
-She is passionate about helping all woman find their own style and feel their best, no matter age, shape or size.
+Chris Maclachlan is a hairstylist and wardrobe consultant with over 15 years of experience in the industry.
+She is passionate about helping women find their own style and feel their best, no matter their age, shape, or size.